priyasavaliya20-collab/Calculative-Foundation/Calculative Foundation/README.md

 📉 **Insight:** Projecting Student 1 onto Student 2 gives **[81.75, 78.35, 84.02, 91.97, 86.29]** — the part of Student 1's performance that "lines up" with Student 2's direction.

-✅ **Conclusion:** Projection is the mathematical base of regression — it answers "if I only had Student 2's pattern to explain Student 1, how much of it would be explained?"

 ---